Nikolai Laursen: PSV

 On 15 June 2015, Laursen signed a three-year contract with Dutch club PSV who paid a fee of around €1 million.
 In 2015–16 pre-season, he practiced with the first team, after which he joined Jong PSV, the reserve team.
 He suffered an ankle injury almost right away, which sidelined him for several months.
 Laursen extended his contract with PSV in February 2016 until mid-2020.
 He tore a cruciate ligament in a league match away against Telstar on 28 October 2016, which made him miss the entirety of the season.
 Laursen made his comeback on 21 August 2017, at home against De Graafschap (2–2).
 He made more than thirty appearances for Jong PSV during the 2017–18 season, in which he scored ten times.
 He was awarded the Bronze Bull in May 2018 for being the most talented player in the fourth period of the Eerste Divisie season.

 Laursen was sent on a one-year loan to Brøndby on 27 June 2018 with an option to buy.
 After a mixed season with the club, Brøndby chose not to trigger the option, and he returned to PSV.

 Emmen

 Laursen signed a three-year contract with Emmen in July 2019.
 The club had avoided relegation from the Eredivisie the season before, and he immediately grew into a starter, making his debut on 8 August in the 0–1 home loss to Groningen.

 Heracles Almelo

 On 8 June 2021, it was announced that Laursen had signed a three-year contract starting 1 July with the option of an additional season with Heracles Almelo.
+On 22 May 2025, he formally declared his retirement from football after missing two entire seasons as a result of injuries.